JoseLion/pretty-jupiter/README.md

 ## Why?
 JUnit 5 brings to us the [@Nested](https://junit.org/junit5/docs/current/user-guide/#writing-tests-nested) annotation feature, which allows the test writer to group tests with similar conditions (initializations, relationships, etc.), and lets us add some BDD love to our test suites.
 This works great until we run the test suite with Gradle's `test` task.
 Even if we change the [testLogging](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.logging.TestLoggingContainer.html) closure on our build script to log more information and events about the tests, we'll end up with some not-very-friendly to read logs.

 This plugin intends to solve that by grouping test logs and presenting them in a more readable, understandable and prettier way.
 Moving failure traces to the end so they could be tackled more easily and finishing with a pretty summary.
-Durations, their color threshold, and failure traces can be configured using the `pretty-jupiter` extension.
+Durations, their color threshold, and failure traces can be configured using the `prettyJupiter` extension.

 ## Usage
 Using the [plugins DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block):